 - Smile lines or nasolabial folds and creases

 - A hollowed look under and around the eyes

 - Pronounced facial folds or lines

 Facial fat grafting is frequently performed in Dr. Leber’s office under local anesthesia with very little discomfort or downtime.
-The treatment is also commonly combined with other procedures performed under general anesthesia, such as a facelift, a neck lift, or eyelid surgery.

 Below are a few cases from our extensive gallery, click here to view more.